-rom Kaurna and knowledge of how the land

-and near, and the former kiosk business) have " and poor decision making by Council.
-I Council needs to commit funds and effort to t of the tapestry of the parklands and a part of ecially with those who loved sailing model for other uses, such as the International Horse lation in the city any improvement in city ove then.

-age

-71%

-34%

-38%

-18%

-18%

-11%

-7%

-4%

-100%

-Strongly Agree more inclusive, tactical and sensory play space will be important for young families using the ci ty, as well as modern and a community win Jusic is good.
+a more inclusive, tactical and sensory play space will be important for young families using the city, as well as modern and a community win

+Music is good.
 Draws people.
 Grants for music, markets to be more grassroots.
-Markets, more bublic spaces.
-Nove events around to other park lands, circulate.
-More incentives for public land - thinking outsi de he square.
-Ve want lots of tourists Vith the increase in residential apartments and population in the city any improvement in city acilities is essential.
-Agree Don't bite of parts of the park lands.
+Markets, more public spaces.

+Move events around to other park lands, circulate.
+More incentives for public land - thinking outside the square.

+We want lots of tourists

+With the increase in residential apartments and population in the city any improvement in city facilities is essential.

+Don't bite of parts of the park lands.
 Architecturally well designed.
-Have a tourist lens. event spaces that can attract new events (with built in support technology such as power sources 3 and pop up light sources, sounds systems can be plugged in easily, Adelaide Free WIFI works w ell vith big crowds etc.) feel the current event spaces could be more clearly defined and facilities updated. think this fits with a wet land option to me, given the sort of funding required it is reasonable to expect a higher level/number of events, and more spaces for this - in fact I feel the adjoining parklands to the north are getting more pressure from events, so it would be sensible to try and noderate/displace some of this to lesser utilised parts of the Rymill Park locality.
-(I should also a dd am a strong believer in minimising fixed/permanent buildings in the parklands in general, so hop e his can be balanced as it has with the Victoria Racecourse. ove that this space is so enchanting during the Fringe season.
-It is truly unique and special to Adelaide. lot priority for undergrounding.
+Have a tourist lens.

+event spaces that can attract new events (with built in support technology such as power sources and pop up light sources, sounds systems can be plugged in easily, Adelaide Free WIFI works well with big crowds etc.)

+I feel the current event spaces could be more clearly defined and facilities updated.

+I think this fits with a wet land option to me, given the sort of funding required it is reasonable to expect a higher level/number of events, and more spaces for this - in fact I feel the adjoining parklands to the north are getting more pressure from events, so it would be sensible to try and moderate/displace some of this to lesser utilised parts of the Rymill Park locality.
+(I should also add I am a strong believer in minimising fixed/permanent buildings in the parklands in general, so hope this can be balanced as it has with the Victoria Racecourse.

+Love that this space is so enchanting during the Fringe season.
+It is truly unique and special to Adelaide.

+Not priority for undergrounding.

 Clear defined areas for events.
-Currently is a bit vague, hard to tell where the events part is, hard tc ecognise.
-The negative noise and visual impacts from the park to the residents close to the park must be arefully evaluated especially at night time.
-Jpgrading infrastructure and undergrounding power line are great proposals, and improving the event spaces overall is obviously good.
-We accept that Rymill Park is and will remain and event pace - and we support, and attend, many of the events.
-That said, the event s impact the park s 0 hat's why we only agree but not strongly.
+Currently is a bit vague, hard to tell where the events part is, hard to recognise.

+The negative noise and visual impacts from the park to the residents close to the park must be carefully evaluated especially at night time.

+Upgrading infrastructure and undergrounding power line are great proposals, and improving the event spaces overall is obviously good.
+We accept that Rymill Park is and will remain and event space - and we support, and attend, many of the events.
+That said, the event s impact the park so that's why we only agree but not strongly.
 We make the following points: 1.
 There should be a Council policy about what event are approved for which parks 2.
-Set up and strike down times hould be minimised 3.
-There should be strict design guidelines for how the events are set up - e - et back from East Tce to maintain a green perimeter; attractive fencing; no toilet blocks and dun ۱p ins creating an ugly park-front (there should be services areas hidden away inside the park) When considering old trees to remove Australian natives should be retained, particularly those providing nesting and other habitat. leutral like the idea of having more small event here, but not if it destroys the grass (the way Fringe loes).
-I also found that during Fringe, the bins with doggy bags were removed, so visitors who veren't prepared with their own supply couldn't pick up after their dogs - so please relocate this ather than remove it.
-Rose garden rotunda structure - would be good if roses provided cooling and shade benefit. he noise pollution from some events disrupts the surrounding environment.
-Enforcement of stro ng
+Set up and strike down times should be minimised 3.
+There should be strict design guidelines for how the events are set up - eg set back from East Tce to maintain a green perimeter; attractive fencing; no toilet blocks and dump bins creating an ugly park-front (there should be services areas hidden away inside the park)

+When considering old trees to remove Australian natives should be retained, particularly those providing nesting and other habitat.

+I like the idea of having more small event here, but not if it destroys the grass (the way Fringe does).
+I also found that during Fringe, the bins with doggy bags were removed, so visitors who weren't prepared with their own supply couldn't pick up after their dogs - so please relocate this rather than remove it.

+Rose garden rotunda structure - would be good if roses provided cooling and shade benefit.

+The noise pollution from some events disrupts the surrounding environment.
+Enforcement of strong regulations and committed event management need to be installed as part of Action 3.

+Wetland to take priority over event space in this instance